 Put the Sony Xperia 1 alongside its competition and it does stand out.
 Not because of a notched display, a sliding design or a punch hole front camera though.
 The Sony stands out for its height and slenderness.

 The Xperia 1 is a super-slim smartphone, measuring just 8.2mm.
 While that number might sound pretty standard, the 167mm height makes the body of the Xperia 1 feel significantly slimmer.
-It will tower above its competition, but it's only 72mm wide, meaning despite that height, it's very comfortable to hold and it looks good too.
+It will tower above its competition, but it's only 72mm wide, meaning despite that height, it's very comfortable to hold and it looks great too - especially in the purple and grey colours.

 There's Corning Gorilla Glass 6 on the front and rear, delivering that premium finish we've become accustomed to at this end of the market.
 There's a vertical triple camera centralised at the top on the rear, while Sony and Xperia branding sit subtly in the centre and bottom of the flat back.